robingranqvist/blender-notes/case/ocean-pool-arch.md

 This is a fairly minimalistic render, featuring a pool in a room, looking out into the oceanic distance through an arch.
 There's also a little plant in the corner, courtesy of Blenderkit (free 3D assets).

+- Resolution: 1080 x 1350
+- Samples: 700 for final render
+- Max light bounces: 3
+- Adaptive sampling
+- No denoising
+- No post-processing

 ![arch-pool-ocean-final-render](https://user-images.githubusercontent.com/54509721/143142597-0c430015-c0db-493b-9487-7f6376ee77ee.png)

 ## The room